 Some countries do better than others but, on a global scale, we are far from having reached the necessary steps to keep an average increase of global temperatures below two degree Celsius by the end of the century.
 Why?
 The immediate answer is the forceful lobbying of fossil fuels companies.
 Yet, this, in turn, has to be questioned.
 What kind of power could these companies have that would convince the rest of the world to do next to nothing in regard to the seriousness of a runaway global warming threat?
 None.
 More appropriately, just the one we allow them to have.
 Corporate interests can only do so much in financing disinformation campaigns, bribing politicians, and making sure that the mass media they support with advertising money keep in line and remain “neutral”.
 The responsibility is primarily ours as citizens.

-It is an upward battle because money is power and any occasion to weight upon or outright distort the market by fostering legal privileges will be taken.
-Compared to the two other basic forms of power that can turn into tyranny—personal dictatorship and ideology or religion—money is without any doubt the most insidious and the most efficient.
+It is an upward battle because money is power and any occasion to foster legal privileges allowing to rig the market and undermine the institutions will be taken.
+Compared to other basic forms of power that can turn into tyranny, such as personal dictatorship and ideology or religion, money is without any doubt the most insidious and the most efficient.
 For those who already enjoy its power, it is a silent but immediately effective asset that can be used to rewrite the rules in their favor.
 The mere fact that the economic world is, today, unable to reinvent itself in the face of the looming catastrophe of a constant rise in temperature squarely shows how reckless the power of money can be.

 → Toolbox ←

 When it comes to economic growth, the common wisdom could be summed up by “The freer the market, the better”.
 It has forged national and international economic policies for several decades now, almost systematically presented as the holy grail of a modern and prosperous world.
-Assimilated to the principle of trade itself, this abstract guideline is nevertheless an intellectual baloney.
+Assimilated to the principle itself of trading, this abstract guideline is nevertheless intellectual baloney.
 One way or another, rules apply; simply because nothing exists out of context ever.

 What about the invisible hand of the market, then?
 Adam Smith was right in the sense that the norm for mutual enrichment is to let demand and offer find their own balance to the satisfaction of all parties.
 He never said, however, that this balance could occur regardless of a set of necessary conditions.
 Perfect competition, full information, and rational actors, notably, are all assumed to play together for the market to find its balance.